10 Unusual Things To Do in Orlando

 Top tip: The Swan & Dolphin Hotel holds its own Food & Wine Classic at the end of October, with samples from top chefs and seminars on pasta making, sushi and craft beer.

-Top tip: If you do hit a rainy day, drive the short distance from WonderWorks to I-Drive 360, which houses Madame Tussauds (without the crowds of the London equivalent), SEA Life Aquarium and the Orlando Eye, for views over Disney and beyond.
+Top tip from Ella Buchan: If you hit a rainy day, drive the short distance from WonderWorks to I-Drive 360, which houses Madame Tussauds (without the crowds of the London equivalent), SEA Life Aquarium and the Orlando Eye, for views over Disney and beyond.

 7. Float in a vintage car

-The Boathouse restaurant in Disney Springs boasts the largest collection of vintage Amphicars in the world.
-The amphibious autos drive on land before splashing into the water for a 20-minute captain’s guided tour around Village Lake.
+The Boathouse restaurant in Disney Springs boasts the largest collection of vintage Amphicars in the world says Ella Buchan.
+T”he amphibious autos drive on land before splashing into the water for a 20-minute captain’s guided tour around Village Lake.
 The pristine vehicles, in aqua, scarlet and spearmint, look brand new – but these are the real deal.
-Less than 4,000 Amphicars were made in the 1960s, and the Boathouse has 10 of the few remaining today.
+Less than 4,000 Amphicars were made in the 1960s, and the Boathouse has 10 of the few remaining today.”

 9. See the world’s largest Tiffany collection